ademirqj/js_json/README.md

 ```

-- I Just consume the results of JSON after this, but we need to show the results in screen and then we make a way to show in HTML.
+- I can consume the results of JSON after this, but we need to show the results on screen and then we make a way to do thi in HTML.
-- We create a getElement link with paragraph in index.html named "showhtml" and "showhtml2", and put the JSON content inside a paragraph.
+- Basically, we create a getElement link with a paragraph in the index.html called "showhtml" and "showhtml2", and put the JSON content inside, and here in the javascript code we declare a const response to receive the data and put it in the element ID.